amdp/cooperacynuxt/etc/learningGame/The Final Level - Develop.md

-So now just duplicate the email function and try to make that function to send via your smtp server and using your credentials a mail to cooperacy@cooperacy.org
+So now just duplicate the email function and try to make that function to send via your personal smtp server and using your credentials a mail to cooperacy@cooperacy.org, don't pull these changes, it's just for you to learn.

+At the end of this to drop your branch or to drop your changes from the master if you didn't make a branch, look for git reset master hard in google.

-If you need to know if you sent an email, just check on your sent emails folder.
+If you need to know if you sent an email, just check on your sent emails folder or ask amdp for confirmation in the discord channel.

 Alright, time to code it down and test it!